TaoRS/Twitch_auto_collect_points/README.md

   document.querySelector('button[aria-label="Claim Bonus"]');
 ```

-If you press enter it shoul return something like this
+If you press enter it should return something like this

 ```html
   <button class="ScCoreButton-sc-ocjdkq-0…-ocjdkq-5 ljgEdo fEpwrH" aria-label="Claim Bonus">